h15200/notes/internet.md

 ## web scraping

 - from the server side, make requests to html, then look specifically for certain anchor tags, then recursively continue

+## wire protocol

+- since various languages have their own implementation of data structures, the network data needs to be standardized

+- 2 common ones are

+  1. json (javascript object notation)
+  2. xml (extensible markup language)
+     - looks like html, but for arbitrary key-value data
+     - both `xml` and `html` are based on `sgml` (standard generalized markup language) which has angled brackets, and `attributes` inside
+     - XML has various schemas which outline what is valid
+     - various entities have made XML schemas.
+The W3C spec is called `XSD`

+- the act of turning language specific structures into a wire protocol is called `serialization`
+- when you receive data from a server over the wire, the act of turning that back into what your language can understand is called `de-deserialization`